Venice has a lot to offer to the curious traveller.

 Tips: There are many more villas to explore around Venice.
 A comfortable, yet quite pricey way to see a bunch of them is to join a river cruise which will take you up the river Brenta on the shores of which lie many of the more splendid villas.

-Trains in Italy – Tips and Tricks for a Quick and Cheap Journey
+Trains in Italy – Tips and Tricks for Quick and Cheap Day Trips from Venice

 Train travel in Italy is generally very well organised and can take you from A to B quickly and (in most cases) cheaply.